What is a C corporation?

 Unlike other business structures, C corps don’t dissolve when owners leave the business.

-C corps are taxed individually, and then shareholders are taxed on their profits from investing.
+C corps are taxed individually, and then profits dispensed to shareholders are taxed on their personal tax returns.

 How to form a C corporation